 There are plenty of benefits when it comes to app optimization: you can get a better idea of the cost of acquiring new users, a number of daily/monthly users you can expect, the retention rate and customer lifetime value, and then use all these data points for predicting the performance of your app in the target market.

 2. Choosing a country for the soft launch

-To test your app efficiently and get relevant results, you need to select a country similar to the one you plan to target eventually.
+For efficient soft launch app testing and getting relevant results, you need to select a country similar to the one you plan to target eventually.
 CPI rates in emerging markets will be much lower than those in Tier 1 states.
 That is why, if you want to launch a campaign for developing economies, prepare for CPIs in the 0.2 USD range, but in case you aim for Tier 1 — the price will be much higher.

 3. Doing user acquisition smartly

-Running a soft launch for an app without user acquisition is almost impossible.
+How to do an app soft launch without user acquisition?
+Almost impossible.
 You need to persuade the users to download your app before they can give you feedback.
 There are numerous ways to attract them, but what are the fastest and most beneficial in terms of ROI?